-When our spirit is awakened by a connection to Jesus, it changes every part of our lives!
+When your spirit is awakened by a connection to Jesus, it changes every part of your life!

-Because our spiritual health is directly related to our relationship with God, there is no exact formula to spiritual growth.
-But I have found some keys on how to grow spiritually that have helped me enjoy a closer walk with God.
+Because your spiritual health is directly related to your relationship with God, there is no exact formula for spiritual growth.
+But I have found some keys for how to grow spiritually that helped me enjoy a closer walk with God.

 I have learned that the keys to spiritual growth are not found following some real or imagined checklist; the key is following Jesus and seeking a close relationship with the creator of the world who loves us so much He died to give us new life.

 Spiritual growth reminds me of the Katrina rose bush in my backyard.
-It is a beautiful flowering vine that many of my friends have growing in their yards.
-The rose’s beauty inspired me to write a story about its origin.
+It is a beautiful flowering vine that many of my friends have grown in their yards.
+The rose’s beauty inspired me to write a Bible study about its origin and our identity.